Habits & Routines · Career

 Pull, don't push: a card advances only when capacity opens downstream.

-1. Make Backlog vs Todo a real border.
-Backlog is deliberately parked and guilt-free; Todo is committed.
-The move from Backlog to Todo should happen only when something finishes — that's the pull system.
-If everything enters at Todo, you've rebuilt the infinite list with extra columns.
+1. Make Backlog vs Todo a real border, not a suggestion.
+Backlog is deliberately parked and guilt-free.
+Todo is committed.
+Something should only move from Backlog to Todo when something else finishes.
+That's the pull system in action.
+If everything lands straight in Todo, you've just rebuilt the infinite list with extra columns.

-2. Cap In Progress at 2-3.
-When you want to start something new and the column is full, the rule triggers the only two honest options: finish something, or consciously demote something back to Backlog.
+2. Cap In Progress at two or three.
+When you want to start something new and the column's full, you're left with two honest choices: finish something, or consciously demote something back to Backlog.
 Both are wins.
-Silent parallel expansion is the loss.
+Quietly letting the column grow is the only real loss.

 3. Read the pile-ups, not the cards.
-The board's diagnostic power is in the distribution.
-Cards accumulating in one column = bottleneck.
-A card that hasn't moved in two weeks = it's mislabeled (too big, blocked, or secretly a Won't-do).
-Act on the pattern.
+The board's real diagnostic power is in the pattern, not any single card.
+Cards stacking up in one column means a bottleneck.
+A card that hasn't moved in two weeks usually means it's mislabeled: too big, blocked, or secretly something you were never going to do.
+Act on the pattern, not the individual card.

-4. Let moving a card back be a power move.
-Demoting work to Backlog is the WIP limit functioning as designed — a decision that frees capacity — not an admission of defeat.
+4. Let moving a card backward be a power move.
+Demoting something to Backlog is the WIP limit working exactly as intended, a decision that frees up capacity, not an admission of failure.

-Every Space ships with a Kanban view over the same task database as the other seven views — dragging a card to Done stamps the completion, pays the XP, and feeds your analytics, so the drag is the data entry.
-Backlog and Todo are separate columns on purpose: the parked/committed distinction is the WIP limit's load-bearing wall.
-And custom columns let you match your real pipeline (Scoping → Drafting → Review → Shipped) so the bottleneck shows up where it actually lives.
+Every Space in TaskCoach.AI ships with a Kanban view over the same task database as the other seven views, so dragging a card to Done stamps the completion, pays out the XP, and feeds your analytics all at once.
+The drag is the data entry.
+Backlog and Todo are kept as separate columns on purpose, because that parked-versus-committed distinction is the load-bearing wall of the whole WIP-limit idea.
+Custom columns let you match your real pipeline (Scoping, Drafting, Review, Shipped) so bottlenecks show up exactly where they actually live.

 Your completion rate is fixed.
 Your WIP is a choice.

-Little's Law turns "focus" from a virtue into arithmetic: every item you start joins the divisor under everything else.
-The board isn't a prettier list — it's the instrument that makes the divisor visible.
+Little's Law turns "focus" from a nice idea into arithmetic: every item you start joins the divisor that slows down everything else.
+The board isn't a prettier list.
+It's the instrument that makes that divisor visible.

 Stop starting.
 Start finishing.